 Skip to content

 We’ll explore Death Valley’s sand dunes, salt flats, eroded badlands, and spectacular vistas.
 It also has sites with a rich history of mining, and rustic cabins and head frames remain.
-We like the early March timing to shoot the Park, before the worst of the oncoming heat starts to arrive in mid to late March.
-We also timed this to be close to the new moon date, so we will be able to shoot the Milky Way in this “International Dark Sky Park” as well!
-While a “super bloom” is rare, we usually find a few decent patches of wildflowers.
-The timing peaked in late February into early March in 2016, so we could have great timing if 2025 is another healthy bloom year.
+We like March timing to shoot the Park, before the worst of the oncoming heat starts to arrive.
+We also time our spring workshops to be close to the new moon date, so we will be able to shoot the Milky Way in this “International Dark Sky Park” as well!
+While a full “super bloom” is rare, we usually find decent patches of wildflowers.

 What’s included: